 Accommodations: Students will share a hotel room (typically 3 stars).
 In most instances, two students will be in a room, but due to availability as many as 3 students per room may be required.
 Each room will have its own private bath.
 The program fee covers the cost of two meals per day.

 All TnCIS programs are academic in nature and course work that takes advantage of the program location will be the central focus.
+Programs offered by TnCIS through any member institution are in keeping with SACSCOC policies for each respective institution where compliance is monitored at the institutional level.
 TnCIS program courses are for credit only.
 In Austria, students will enroll in ONE of the following courses:

 The overall objective of the course is to familiarize the student with global business activities, issues, and perspectives.
 In achieving this objective, the course will critically examine the opportunities, challenges, and requirements for entering, operating, and competing in the international arena.
 Many of the prevailing philosophies, policies, and practices as espoused by leading firms, scholars, and organizations will serve as the intellectual foundation for class discussions.
 See course syllabus

 MUSIC: Exploring Art & Music in Austria (No Prerequisite)